bokand/page-collection/README.md

 This approach could work for anyone with the ability to author a page but precludes direct user-to-user sharing.

 It also precludes native-to-web use cases, such as opening a multilink from a user's native email client.

-### Future extension

-`text/uri-list` is a simple format.
-For the use cases explored above, it seems like a good fit so inventing a new format seems unnecessary.

-However, if this proposal succeeds it's possible that new, more complex use cases will emerge.
-For example, sharing bookmark folders would require hierarchical lists or live-collaboration requiring certain arguments.
-These use cases wouldn't be easily extended into `text/uri-list`.

-In that scenario, we expect a new a new purpose-built type (e.g. `text/multilink`) could be introduced at that time, with support for the more complex use cases.
-To avoid duplicating implementation, it could be defined such that `text/uri-list` maps into the new type.